TAMUSHPE/tamushpe-guides/docs/personal-website3/intro/components.md

 # 🧩 Components

-Your professional website will contain the following components, which will help demonstrate who you are as a person and what you’ve accomplished as a student.
+Your personal website will have the following components, which will help demonstrate who you are as a person and what you’ve accomplished as a student and/or professional.

 ## Website Sections